 Startups will always have their risks.
-Despite the fact that the owners were using nearly all the Lean Startup Principles we experienced some limitations with the Careviz app.
-The reason is that, like any methodology, disadvantages exists in the lean startup.
+Even though the owners were using nearly all the Lean Startup Principles we experienced some limitations with the Careviz app.
+The reason is that, like any methodology, disadvantages exist in the lean startup.

 So, yes startups will always have their risks.
 It involves investing the bulk of your time and resources in perfecting a product before presenting it to customers in the hopes of creating a market for it.
 However, this stealth-like production often backfires.
 In fact, a study by Small Business Trends says only two out of five startups become profitable in the end.